MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/criteria.md

 #### Tampering software

-Tampering software encompasses a broad spectrum of threats that directly or indirectly lower the overall level of security of devices.
+Tampering software encompasses a broad spectrum of tools and threats that directly or indirectly lower the overall level of security of devices.
 Examples of common tampering actions include:

 * **Disabling or uninstalling security software**: Tools and threats that attempt to evade defense mechanisms by disabling or uninstalling security software, such as antivirus, EDR, or network protection systems.
 These actions leave the system vulnerable to further attacks.